alanshalem/alanshalem/README.md

 ### Hi!
 I'm Alan - 👋
-## I'm a Electronic Engineering Student and Developer!
+## I'm a Electronic Engineering Student and Full Stack Developer!
 - 🌱 I’m currently learning (in fact, always learning) everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 myGoals: Contribute more to different projects